ShuttleBrowser/Shuttle/README.md

 # Shuttle

-The fastest access to your favorites applications.
+The fastest access to your favorite applications.

 ## Getting Started